ESMValGroup/ESMValTool_Tutorial/_episodes/05-preprocessor.md

 Variable grouping can be used to preprocess different clusters of data for the same variable.
-For instance, the example below illustrates how we can compute separate multimodel means for CMIP5 and CMIP6 data given the same variable.
+For instance, the example below illustrates how we can compute separate multimodel means for different CMIP5 datasets given the same variable.

 > ## Example
 >```yaml